 Analysis of the fair value disclosures uses a hierarchy that reflects the significance of inputs used in measuring the fair value.
 The level in the fair value hierarchy within which a fair value measurement is categorised is determined on the basis of the lowest level input that is significant to the fair value measurement in its entirety.
-The fair value hierarchy is as follows:
+The fair value measurement hierarchy is as follows:

-- Level 1 fair value measurements quoted prices (unadjusted) in active markets for an identical financial asset or liability; - Level 2 fair value measurements inputs other than quoted prices within level 1 that are observable for the financial asset or liability, either directly (as prices) or indirectly (derived from prices); and - Level 3 fair value measurements inputs for the financial asset or liability that are not based on observable market data (unobservable inputs).
+- Level 1 quoted prices (unadjusted) in active markets for an identical financial asset or liability; - Level 2 inputs other than quoted prices within Level 1 that are observable for the financial asset or liability, either directly (as prices) or indirectly (derived from prices); and - Level 3 inputs for the financial asset or liability that are not based on observable market data (unobservable inputs).